13 Amazing Experiences in Yogyakarta Worth the Money

 Unfortunately, the waters on the south side of Java are not quite suitable for swimming – the ocean is too turbulent.
 Even fishermen don’t have it easy and there is little fishing activity.

-Historically it was used by lobster fishermen to easily travel to and from the rocky outcrop.
-It’s wooded with metal pulleys and does not look sturdy at all.
+The gondola is wooded with metal pulleys and does not look sturdy at all.
 It’s as if Robinson Crusoe built it.

 Since Goa Jomblang is on the way, tours usually combine the two into a day tour.